-Ever since I can remember, I’ve enjoyed watching documentaries about great historical figures, reading autobiographies, and delving into the minds of geniuses and infamous psychopaths.
+Humans are fascinating.
+Ever since I can remember, I’ve enjoyed watching documentaries about great historical figures, reading autobiographies, and delving into the minds of geniuses and infamous anti-heroes.

 I was intrigued to learn why and how great (or at least influential) people did what they did.

-As I grew older, I was motivated to understand the underlying mechanisms that control human behavior — and perhaps use this knowledge to my advantage.
+As I grew older, I was motivated to understand the underlying mechanisms that determine human behavior — and perhaps use this knowledge to my advantage.

 Naturally, I picked up a lot of basic human psychology books.
 But for the most part, they were disappointing.
 Sure, they’d talk about the motives, the urges, and human nature but they lacked the depth I was looking for.